alexhlim/wine-quality/README.md

 # wine-quality

-## See:
-## red-wine-quality for classification analysis!
-## white-wine-quality for regression analysis!
+## See red-wine-quality for classification analysis and white-wine-quality for regression analysis!